raagan-u/docs/docs/developers/contracts/AtomicSwapBTC.md

 This function performs two critical checks:

-1. Secret validation: Ensures the provided secret hashes to the expected value
+- `Secret validation`: Ensures the provided secret hashes to the expected value
-2. Signature verification: Confirms the redeemer is authorized to claim
+- `Signature verification`: Confirms the redeemer is authorized to claim

 When translated to Bitcoin Script, we need to consider its stack-based nature.
 Here's how the script works: